 Filing by Email Not Permitted

 Pursuant to the Florida Rules of Judicial Administration, the Office of the Marion County Clerk of Court and Comptroller is not allowed to accept documents by email for filing in court cases.
 Additionally, we neither accept nor forward communications to a judge’s office.
-Therefore, we take no action on document(s) submitted to our office via email.
+Therefore, we take no action on document(s) submitted to our office via email without prior authorization.

 Interested parties may file document(s) in court cases using one of the following three methods: